mubashirX/Crime-Detection/README.md

 <img width="466" alt="punis" src="https://github.com/mubashirX/Crime-Detection/assets/112867358/031ed629-006d-4479-88b6-85723ccd0ae3">

 ## Trained Model
-The training of the model takes up to 1.5 hours in the free version of Google Collab, So to make sure we save time we saved the trained model in the "pth" file so we do not have to train it again and again instead just load it after download "pth file"
+The training of the model takes up to 1.5 hours in the free version of Google Collab, So to make sure we save time we saved the trained model in the "pth" file so we do not have to train it again and again instead just load it after download "pth file".link at end

 <img width="619" alt="model load" src="https://github.com/mubashirX/Crime-Detection/assets/112867358/d872ba68-e96f-4b6d-b87c-2d0a67ce64cf">